Tomires/thesis-masters/design.md

 ![Dataset addition wizard.](images/manager_labels.png)

-Clicking on a dataset in the sidebar brings up the dataset view, which contains select metadata (number of attributes, row count, timestamp of last edit), buttons for accessing various functions and a listing of all the attributes.
+Clicking on a dataset in the sidebar brings up the dataset view, which contains select metadata (number of attributes, row count, timestamp of last edit), buttons for accessing various functions and a listing of all attributes.
 For each attribute, we can see its label, data type and a preview of its values.
-Clicking on an attribute brings up the attribute view that contains options to rename an attribute, change its data type (nominal, numerical, categorical, vector) and decide on which action to take in the case of missing values.
+Clicking on an attribute brings up the attribute view that contains options to rename an attribute, change its data type (nominal, numerical, categorical, vector) and decide on which action to take in case some values are missing.
 With numerical attributes, we are able to view select statistical information, such as quartiles, mean and standard deviation.

 If we return back to dataset-wide actions, we have the following options:
 * Update dataset